Saint Anne's Park: Leisure facilities

+The park is intensively used by the sporting public.
+Facilities include 35 playing pitches.
+There is an all-weather cricket crease in the middle of the main playing fields area, and one pitch is floodlit for Gaelic games.
+North Dublin Softball Club also use the park for training.

-The park is intensively used by the public through its 35 playing pitches, 18 hard-surfaced tennis courts (some managed by Raheny Tennis Club), and a par-3 golf course (Andrew McMorrow is the current course record holder with 16 under par set 1 July 2019).
+There are 18 hard-surfaced tennis courts (some managed by Raheny Tennis Club), and a par-3 golf course.
+There is a coffee and snack cabin by the golf and tennis courts.
+There are also 4 Boules (pétanque) courts, a BMX area, and a model car racing track.

 Woodland paths provide for walkers and joggers.
 There is a weekly free 5 km parkrun on Saturday mornings at 9:30 in the park.

-There is an all-weather cricket crease in the middle of the main playing fields, and one pitch is floodlit for Gaelic Games.
-North Dublin Softball Club also use the park for training.
-There are 4 Boules (pétanque) courts and a model car racing track.

 Fauna

-Mammals present in the park include badgers, hedgehogs, rabbits, fox, grey squirrels, house mice, field mice, pipistrelle bats and brown rats.
+Mammals present in the park include badgers, hedgehogs, rabbits, foxes, grey squirrels, house mice, field mice, pipistrelle bats and brown rats.
 Birds include sparrow hawk, woodcock and jay.
-The park has a greater than average diversity of bee species and is also notable for many species of butterflies.
+The park has a greater-than-average diversity of bee species and is also notable for many species of butterflies.